woonsanko/hippo-davstore-demo/README.md

 - Select "Image" or "Asset" in the dropdown located near the left top corner.
 - Click or create folder and try to upload image files or asset (e.g, pdfs) files.
 - Tip: you need to hover your mouse on a tree node to find/click on action buttons.
-- You can see some logs in the WsgiDAV server as well.
+- You can see some logs in the WsgiDAV server as well when it's used.